How To Sign Up For Medicare At Age 65

 Since Part D is a stand-alone coverage and is optional, you must always manually enroll to receive these benefits.
 Applicants can get prescription drug coverage by either enrolling in a stand-alone Part D plan or by enrolling in a Medicare Advantage Plan that offers Part D coverage.

 Both Medicare Part D plans and Medicare Advantage Plans are provided by private insurance companies.
-You cannot, however, have a Part D prescription drug plan and a Medicare Advantage plan the includes prescription drug coverage simultaneously.
+You cannot, however, have a Part D prescription drug plan and a Medicare Advantage plan that includes prescription drug coverage simultaneously.